leannejf/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)

-The shape histogram looks similar to the one we created without missing data.
+The shape of the new histogram looks similar to the one we created without missing data.
 The mean does not change, and the median changes only very slightly:

 ```r
 mean(new_per_day$`sum(steps)`)